- Training Programs

 - Pediatric sports medicine

-Advanced Team Care: Medical care of athletic teams includes care of the St. Louis Blues Hockey Team, as well as the Washington University athletic teams and teams from local high schools around the St. Louis area.
+Advanced Team Care: Medical care of athletic teams includes care of the St. Louis Blues Hockey Team, St. Louis SC soccer team, Washington University athletic teams, Lindenwood University athletic teams, and teams from local high schools around the St. Louis area.

 Comprehensive Education: The mentoring component assures that you have one-to-one experience with our faculty during your education.
-Your schedule will consist of six, two-month rotation blocks.
-There will be a two-month rotation with the shoulder and elbow service under the guidance of Dr. Jay Keener.
+Your schedule will consist of eight, 6-week rotation blocks.
+There will be a 6 week rotation with the shoulder and elbow service under the guidance of Dr. Jay Keener.
 The fellow will be exposed to prosthetic reconstruction, primary and revision arthroscopic rotation cuff repair, tendon transfers and advanced fracture care of the shoulder and elbow.
-There will also be a one-month rotation with the Young Adult Hip Service under the guidance of Drs.
+There will also be a 4-6 week rotation with the Young Adult Hip Service under the guidance of Drs.
 John Clohisy, Ryan Nunley, and Jeffrey Nepple.
 The fellow will be exposed to primary and revision arthroscopic labral repair, femoral and acetabular osteotomies, and prosthetic reconstruction.
 The didactic component includes Core curriculum and sports medicine service conferences as well as Journal Club conferences to reinforce your learning experience.
 The fellow's education is enhanced by weekly arthroscopic cadaveric lab dissections covering a set curriculum of relevant arthroscopic surgical procedures.

 Clinical Experience: Fellows can anticipate 50% of time being spent in the OR and 50% of time spent in clinical activities.
 The practice currently sees over 25,000 outpatient visits per year.
 On average, over 2000 surgical cases are performed annually by the sports medicine service.